NRI Income Tax & Compliance

 HUF

 A Hindu Undivided Family (HUF) is a unique legal entity that includes people of a common ancestor, descendants, their spouses, and their children.
-A Karta heads this entity, and an HUF can earn income, own property, and capital gains, exemptions, and more under the Income Tax Act.
+A Karta heads this entity, and an HUF can earn income, own property, and claim capital gains, exemptions, and more under the Income Tax Act.

 When an HUF is declared as a tax entity under the IT Act, the members can split their income legally among themselves and reduce their total tax liability.
-However, if an HUF is dissolved, all the assets will be distributed between the remaining coparceners.
+However, if an HUF is dissolved, all the assets will be distributed among the remaining coparceners.

 In this blog, we will explore the various HUF tax benefits available to those who are part of it.